ThibaultDieudonne/RiotMatchmaking/README.md

 - fill your own Riot API key into "api_binder.py".

-- run script with "python3 -m analysis.py".
+- run script with "python3 -m analysis".

 The program will update the database with an ITERATIONS (in "analysis.py") number of games at each run.
 The very low speed issue is dued to riot API not making it easy to look for game histories before a particular game, and high limitation of requests per minute.